CrayLabs/SmartSim-Scaling/README.md

 Lastly, the C++ applications themselves need to be built.
 To complete this, one CMake edit is required.
 Navigate to your respective tests `CMakeLists.txt` file.
-If you need help finding the file path, please reference the chart below.
+If you need assistance finding the file path, please reference the chart below.
 Near the top of `CMakeLists.txt`, on line `set(SMARTREDIS "../../SmartRedis" CACHE PATH "Path to SmartRedis root directory")`, change the path to the ``SMARTREDIS`` variable to